When the Red, Red Robin (Comes Bob, Bob, Bobbin' Along): In popular culture

+The song featured an early example of the motivational three-word phrase "Live, Laugh, Love", that became a popular slogan on motivational posters and home decor in the late 2000s and early 2010s.

 The song helped inspire the name of the American casual dining restaurant chain Red Robin: the owner of the original restaurant, in the University District of Seattle, sang in a barbershop quartet which frequently sang the song, and in the 1940s he renamed his restaurant "Sam's Red Robin".

 The English football club Charlton Athletic play Billy Cotton's version of the song as the team come out on to the pitch at their home ground The Valley.

-The English rugby club Hull K.R. use an edited version of the song as their club anthem.
+The English rugby league club Hull K.R. use an edited version of the song as their club anthem.